 Maecenas sed diam eget risus varius blandit sit amet non magna.
 Etiam porta sem malesuada magna mollis euismod.
 Vivamus sagittis lacus vel augue laoreet rutrum faucibus dolor auctor.
 Duis mollis, est non commodo luctus, nisi erat porttitor ligula, eget lacinia odio sem nec elit.
 Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.

-Lynn Rubenzer explores the sublime underpinnings of the urban landscape in her celebrated portraits of San Francisco.
+Lynn Rubenzer explores the mystical underpinnings of the urban landscape in her celebrated portraits of San Francisco.
 Steeped in the lyricism of the city’s architecture and soft coastal light, Lynn’s large-scale oil paintings capture the convergence of structure and humanity with San Francisco’s unique balance of elegance and quirk.

 "Architecture is a powerful metaphor for modern society.
 It’s the manifestation of humanity in physical form.
 For me, painting an expanse of buildings is like painting a sea of people.
-Dense clusters huddle together, toggling up one hill and down another fitting together with the effort of a well-worn puzzle.
-For me, painting a thick metropolis is like painting a crowd of people.
-Through cracks and windows watchful eyes peer outward, and pterodactyls fly by like angels of hope wrapped in a cautionary tale.
-I paint how the city feels.
-These are portraits of the city, both inside and out." -Lynn Rubenzer
+Dense clusters huddle together, toggling up one hill and down another, fitting together with the effort of a well-honed puzzle.
+Through cracks and windows watchful eyes peer out." -Lynn Rubenzer

-Awarded Critic’s Choice by San Francisco Magazine for her portraits of the city, Lynn has exhibited her work at Stanford University, San Francisco City Hall, many local haunts and organizations, as well as art galleries, distinguished non-profits and local haunts.
-In addition to painting, Lynn creates art installations for storefronts windows [as a rule, almost entirely from recycled materials and a glue gun], most notably 826 Valencia’s The Pirate Supply Store, a non-profit writing center founded by author Dave Eggers.
+Awarded Critic’s Choice by San Francisco Magazine for her portraits of San Francisco, Lynn has exhibited her work at Stanford University, San Francisco City Hall, the San Francisco Writers' Grotto, as well as art galleries, distinguished non-profits and local haunts.
+In addition to painting, Lynn creates art installations for storefronts windows [as a rule, almost entirely from recycled materials and a glue gun], most notably 826 Valencia’s The Pirate Supply Store, a non-profit writing center in the Mission founded by author Dave Eggers.